Rules for Recognition of a GPFL Affiliate

-Established Regular Meetings
+Establish Regular Meetings

 Good meeting places are community libraries or community recreation centers where nonprofit groups can meet for free.

-Met Membership Requirement
+Meet Membership Requirement

 The Local shall consist of at least five (5) eligible active members who signed and dated GPFL membership enrollment forms from their active members.
-It’s important to Include copies in the application as they are required.
+It’s important to include copies in the application as they are required.

 Write up a set of bylaws that define your organization’s name, mission, membership, authority, accountability, meeting frequency and affiliations.

 Outline your organizational structure – what offices will be included in your structure?
 (Co-Chairs, Secretary, Treasurer, etc…)

 Describe their duties and responsibilities.
 How will decisions be made for the group?

 Be sure to include the Ten Key Values and the process for amending the bylaws.
 It should be understood that this document will be a work in progress which reflects the values of your group.
-See the sample
+See both sample bylaws below as examples.

 Appoint or elect the leadership positions.
 Provide a document of positions and persons